koenrane/KR-new-site/content/four-usages-of-loss-in-ai.md

 > The loss function updated my network.

-This is a statement about computations embedded in _physical reality_.
+This describes computations embedded in _physical reality_.
 This statement involves the physically implemented sequence of loss computations which stream in throughout training.
 For example, the computations engendered by `loss_fn = torch.nn.CrossEntropyLoss()`.

 ## 2: Mathematical loss

 > The loss function is a smooth function of the prediction distribution.

-This is a statement about the _idealized_ _mathematical_ loss function.
+This describes the _idealized_ _mathematical_ loss function.
 These are the mathematical objects you can prove learning theory results about.
 The Platonic idealization of the learning problem and the mathematical output-grading rule casts a shadow into your computer via its real-world implementation (concept 1).

 For example, $(D,\ell)$  where $D:=\{\left(x,\text{label}(x)\right) \mid x \in \text{MNIST} \}$ is the mathematical idealization of the MNIST dataset, where the $x\in\mathbb{R}^{28×28}$ are the idealized grayscale MNIST images.
 And $\ell$ is the _mathematical_ function of cross-entropy (CE) loss between a label prediction distribution and the ground-truth labels.